 Is gingivitis contagious?

 You’ve heard a lot about these ‘harmful’ bacteria, but which ones are they exactly?
-Which bacteria are known for causing gingivitis?
-Here are some of the main culprits:
+Here are some of the main gingivitis-casing bacteria:

 - Actinobacillus actinomycetemcomitans

 - Porphyromonas gingivalis